Tobacco Addiction Treatment

-At the Phoenix Recovery and Counseling Centers, we provide addiction recovery services and specifically treat those dealing with severe depression and/or anxiety.
+At The Phoenix Recovery Center, we provide addiction recovery services and specifically treat those dealing with severe depression and/or anxiety.
 Our services include a Residential Treatment, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 Phoenix Recovery Experience

 Patients and families who engage in The Phoenix recovery experience through our continuum of care, learn and develop both recovery and disease management skills.
 Moreover, patients and family members begin to identify, define, and achieve stability in their pursuit of a meaningful life.
 As a result, self-confidence embodies the emotional and cognitive condition of our patients and family members.
 Patients and their family members enjoy relationships that begin to be healed.
 They also celebrate the fact that dreams are being redefined through realistic applied behaviors that are motivated by meaning pursuits supported by recovery based support systems.